The name of the Association shall be “Cancer Care Centre Incorporated”, hereinafter called “the Association”.

 - resignation in writing delivered to the premises of the Association or;

 - non-renewal of membership within two months of expiry.

 - Management shall be vested in a Board of not less than 6 members nor more than 14 members preferably including one medical person, one trained counsellor or psychologist and two cancer patients.

 - The Officers of the Board shall be President, Vice-President, Chairperson, Secretary, Treasurer and Minute Secretary and such Officers shall be elected at the first Board meeting following the Annual General Meeting and shall be drawn from elected members of the Board.
-An employee of the Association can be co-opted to the Board to the position of Secretary, but shall have no voting rights.
 The Board has the right to combine any positions on the Board such as President and Chairperson, and Secretary and Minute Secretary.

 - The normal term of office for Board Members shall be two years with 50% of the Board Members retiring each year.
 Those who retire are eligible for re-election.